Top Refrigerator Fixes You Can Do Yourself

 3. Inspect the freezer vents.
 Are they blocked by ice boxes or frozen veggies?
 These vents help circulate cold air, so keep them clear.

-4. Clean the coils.
+4. Clean the evaporator coils.
 Dirty or blocked coils can mess with your fridge’s performance.
 Use a vacuum to clean the coils behind or underneath the fridge.
 It’s a small task that makes a big difference.

 Refrigerator Fixes - Clean Your Condeser Coils